Death of Paulette Gebara Farah: Chronology

-Paulette's disappearance
+Disappearance

 On the night of March 21, 2010, Paulette Gebara, her sister, and her father, Mauricio Gebara, returned from a Valle de Bravo trip to their Huixquilucan apartment.
 The mother of the girls, Lizette Farah, stayed up late to put them to bed.
 On the morning of March 22, one of Gebara's nannies, Erika, entered the room to wake Gebara, but could not find her.
 She notified Farah and they both began searching the building.
 Mauricio Gebara informed his sister of the disappearance of his daughter, who informed Huixquilucan authorities.
 Later, the mayor, Alfredo del Mazo Maza, notified the Attorney General of the State of Mexico, Alberto Bazbaz.

 After the initial search of the apartment building, Paulette's family claimed they could not find her.
 There were no signs of theft or kidnapping; the locks were intact, as well as the windows and doors.
 The housing complex had surveillance, but no evidence of Paulette leaving or being taken was found.
 Paulette could not go out alone, as she had a motor and language disability.

-Search of her whereabouts and false statements
+Search and false statements

 That afternoon, the attorney general released a poster with a photo of Paulette and information about her age, appearance, and physical disabilities.
 Gebara's aunt, Arlette Farah, sent emails and uploaded a photo to social media, where the news quickly spread, prompting a large response.
 In the evening, Lizette Farah released a message on television to the alleged abductor asking that her daughter be returned to her, saying that she could be left in a shopping centre or a crowded place, and there would be no consequences.
 After the announcement, she distributed flyers with Paulette's face, put up billboards, and placed advertisements on television and public transport.

 Mauricio also appeared in the media, asking that his daughter be returned to him.
 He recalled that he had gone out to work on the morning of March 22, when Paulette had apparently disappeared.
-On March 29, the attorney general announced that Paulette's parents, Erika and Martha Casimiro, Paulette's nannies, would be placed under a restriction order, due to falsehoods and inconsistencies in their statements.
+On March 29, the attorney general announced that Paulette's parents, and Erika and Martha Casimiro, Paulette's nannies, would be placed under a restriction order, due to falsehoods and inconsistencies in their statements.

 On March 30, Paulette's parents spent several hours at the police station before being transferred to a hotel to comply with the restriction order.
 The same day, police experts placed blankets at the home for a reconstruction of events.